Best TP-Link router Android Central 2022

 - Only two Ethernet ports per unit

 TP-Link makes some of the best wireless routers and likely has a solution for anyone's networking needs.
 Even with intense competition in the mesh space from newer companies like Google and Eero, the Deco mesh routers are a great value whether you need the cheap coverage of the M5 or want to step up to Wi-Fi 6 with the X60.
-Gaming is also an option with modern quality of service software to keep gaming latency low even when there are a lot of users online.
+Gaming is also an option with quality of service software to keep gaming latency low even when many users are online.

 One of the reasons there are so many different routers to choose from is because they all fill a different set of requirements.
-If, however, you want a great balance of the most important features in a router, the Archer A20 is a great choice.
+If, however, you want a great balance of the most important features in a router, the Archer AX21 is a great choice.
 Of course, there are plenty of faster routers to choose from, whether you want something from TP-Link or one of the other best Wi-Fi 6 routers, but at AX1800, most people will be happy with the AX21.

 Credits — The team that worked on this guide